February 15, 2022

 When extreme measures to combat the spread of the corona virus were put into place in mid-March 2020 and the economy fell off a cliff, the Federal government implemented a $3.0 trillion fiscal stimulus package to help stem the slide.
 At the same time the Fed increased the size of its portfolio by $3.0 trillion to $7.0 trillion.
-Thus, the true amount of stimulus was $6.0 trillion — $3.0 trillion from the government and $3.0 trillion from the Fed.
-Of the $3.0 trillion increase in the Fed’s portfolio it purchased roughly $1.6 trillion of U.S. government securities, $0.5 trillion of mortgages, and the remaining $0.9 trillion was in in a variety of other types of credit including repurchase agreements, loans to money market mutual funds for liquidity, loans to small businesses (paycheck protection program), loans to medium-sized businesses, and loans to state and local governments.
+It has continued to buy securities every month through the end of March 2022.
+Of the $3.0 trillion increase in the Fed’s portfolio in March and April 2020 it purchased roughly $1.6 trillion of U.S. government securities, $0.5 trillion of mortgages, and the remaining $0.9 trillion was in a variety of other types of credit including repurchase agreements, loans to money market mutual funds for liquidity, loans to small businesses (paycheck protection program), loans to medium-sized businesses, and loans to state and local governments.

 Stephen Slifer